-Sodawater aka soda pop: a drink consisting of soda water, flavoring, and a sweet syrup.
+Sodawater aka soda pop.
+A drink consisting of soda water, flavoring, and a sweet syrup.

 Sorghum: A cereal grain in the grass family.
 Typically used for sweetening in food as a syrup but can also be used as a grain or flower.
-This crop has been growing in Africa for 4,000 years and was brought over via transatlantic.
+This crop has been growing in Africa for 4,000 years and was brought over via the transatlantic.
 Thought to have originated in Ethiopia or Sudan.
 It is gluten free.

 Sorghum Syrup: Made from grass stalks, it is commonly used in Southern Cuisine to sweeten pancakes, cornmeal, grits, and other hot cereals.